awesome-panel/awesome-panel/application/pages/home/home.md

 - easy to use Fast Templates
 - powerful widgets like Tabulator, Perspective, TextToSpeech, SpeechToText
-- Loading spinner parameter on all components
+- Loading spinners on all components

 Checkout the announcement on [Twitter](https://twitter.com/Panel_org/status/1366821179957383170) and the [Panel 0.11 Release Blog](http://blog.holoviz.org/panel_0.11.0.html).